particle-iot/docs/firmware/firmware.md

 ### delay()

-Pauses the program for the amount of time (in miliseconds) specified as parameter.
+Pauses the program for the amount of time (in milliseconds) specified as parameter.
 (There are 1000 milliseconds in a second.)

 ```C++
 // SYNTAX